What to include

 Sharing your app with creators

+Once you’ve populated the app details page form, click “Save” to save your changes.
 You can now go back to the Build page and select your app’s “Preview” option to preview its app details page:

 Best practices

 Your App Details Page is the primary way creators discover, learn about, and evaluate your app.
 For installation, it serves as both an educational and sales tool for convincing creators to try your app.
-Below are the components of a good App Details page:
+Below are the components of a good App Details page:1

 Clear and Compelling Description: